Protocol Futuring: Speculating Second-Order Dynamics of Protocols in Sociotechnical Infrastructural Futures: Discussion

 Our scenarios also foreground protocol “memory”: the ways in which protocols remember (or fail to remember) the world that produced them.
 Bowker’s work on biodiversity databases shows how infrastructures embody particular classificatory decisions that persist long after their original context has faded \cite{bowker2000biodiversity}.
 Similarly, the archive stories exhibit situations where only a small priesthood remembers why certain safeguards exist by the year 2500.
 Participants proposed design responses—such as embedding narrative origin stories or mythologies into code comments, protocol documents, or ritual practices—that explicitly tie technical rules to their founding controversies.
 This points toward protocol design strategies that treat documentation, storytelling, and education as first-class components of long-term governance, not mere afterthoughts.

-Finally, Protocol Futuring makes visible different temporal failure modes of protocols.
-Through our fictions, we can distinguish: (a) drift, where practice diverges from formal rules; (b) jam, where incompatible incentives or overloaded dependencies lead to contention and deadlock; and (c) ossification, where the cost or risk of change becomes so high that even beneficial modifications are repeatedly deferred.
-Each of these second-order dynamics maps onto observable phenomena in real infrastructures (e.g., workarounds and shadow systems, prolonged standardization disputes, or entrenched legacy protocols).
-Future empirical work can focus on observables such as divergence between protocol text and workaround artifacts (drift), frequency and distribution of change proposals (ossification), or patterns of stakeholder contestation (jam).
+Finally, Protocol Futuring helps articulate potential temporal failure modes of protocols as interpretive hypotheses for further inquiry.
+Through our fictions, we can distinguish candidate patterns such as: (a) drift, where practice may diverge from formal rules; (b) jam, where incompatible incentives or overloaded dependencies could lead to contention and deadlock; and (c) ossification, where the cost or risk of change may become so high that even beneficial modifications are repeatedly deferred.
+These second-order dynamics are not predictions but interpretive hypotheses generated through speculative practice—plausible trajectories that warrant empirical investigation.
+Each pattern maps onto potentially observable phenomena in real infrastructures (e.g., workarounds and shadow systems, prolonged standardization disputes, or entrenched legacy protocols).
+Future empirical work can focus on candidate observables such as divergence between protocol text and workaround artifacts (drift), frequency and distribution of change proposals (ossification), or patterns of stakeholder contestation (jam).